Saudi school textbooks teach teens hatred, violence, anti-Semitism

 A third passage suggests that “beating [women] is permitted when necessary.”

-Saudi Arabia is the birthplace of Islam and for decades it exported a strict Wahhabi form of Sunni Islam that views Shiite Muslims as heretics.
+Saudi Arabia is the birthplace of Islam and for decades has exported a strict Wahhabi form of Sunni Islam that views Shiite Muslims as heretics.

 Intolerance in the kingdom came under particular scrutiny after the Sept.
-11, 2001, attacks on the U.S. when it emerged that 15 out of 19 hijackers were Saudi.
+11, 2001, attacks when it emerged that 15 out of the 19 hijackers were Saudi.

 Senior clergy subsequently denounced militant Islamist groups like al Qaeda or Islamic State and the government has fired many religious leaders.